 If the Will was built at our law firm’s website at / then you can log back in and get an unsigned copy of the Will.

-However, if these records are not available then this task is more difficult.
-The executor faces the onerous task of trying to retrace what occurred to the Will after it was signed and locating the witnesses.
+If there are no records, the executor faces the onerous task of retracing what happened to the signed Will and locating the witnesses.

 The executor may also need to obtain consent from anyone who is adversely affected by the lost Will being approved.
 This is usually the deceased’s family who would receive the estate on intestacy.

 But the Will was with the deceased

 If the Will was last known to be with the Will-maker then it is presumed that the Will-maker intentionally destroyed the Will – thus revoking it.
-Therefore, as part of the process of proving the true copy of the will, it needs to be established that the original will was held by someone other than the deceased.
+Therefore, as part of the process of proving the true copy of the Will, in the above case, you must establish that the original Will was held by someone other than the deceased.
 See Re Estate of Hall (Deceased) SASC 117.

 If you die without a Will then the intestacy rules apply.
 You get the power to make a Will from each State’s legislation.
 An older Will may prevail if the ‘latest’ now revoked Will was never valid in the first place.